m3y54m/Embedded-Engineering-Roadmap/README.md

 PlatformIO is a cross-platform, cross-architecture, multiple framework, professional tool for embedded systems engineers and for software developers who write applications for embedded products.

+PlatformIO is not yet extensively adopted in industrial and large-scale projects, however, it is an excellent choice for individuals working on smaller projects.
+This is because it greatly reduces the need to install frameworks and setup build and debug tools, allowing you to concentrate on programming.

 - [PlatformIO - A professional collaborative platform for embedded development](https://platformio.org/)

 #### 👨‍🏫 Educational Websites